ServicePlanningPech/prayer-diary/docs/email_setup_guide.md

 5. Click "Generate" and note down the 16-character password that appears
    - **Important**: Save this password securely as it will only be shown once!

-## Step 2: Deploy the Edge Function
+## Step 2: Deploy the Edge Functions

 1. Open a command prompt/terminal
 2. Navigate to your Prayer Diary project directory: